1zzowiebeha/1zzowiebeha/README.md

 I welcome all opportunities and contacts.
 Reach out to me on my [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) :)

-🌱 I'm currently making projects in HTML, CSS, and Sass.
+🌱 I'm currently making projects in Python, HTML, CSS, and Sass.

 ## My skill-set 🪃: